 If MM Luxe is her firstborn, Fernbrook, she hopes, will solidify her legacy.
 McKee co-manages Fernbrook with Bill Detwiler, her partner, and the two are raising a round of seed funding to support their portfolio of a little over a dozen companies.

 “I’m in the middle of raising a $50 million fund, and that just sounds so grownup to me,” McKee says.
-“I never even thought I was grown up enough to go on a board,” noting that she serves on two in New York: cultural center the Shed and the Lesbian, Gay, Bisexual & Transgender Community Center, commonly called The Center.
+“I never even thought I was grown-up enough to go on a board,” noting that she serves on two in New York City: cultural center The Shed and the Lesbian, Gay, Bisexual & Transgender Community Center, commonly called The Center.
 “When they asked me, I thought, ‘Am I old enough to do this?’”

 Age notwithstanding, McKee has not only reimagined where she sees herself going—with at least another 10 to 15 years building Fernbrook, she says—but how she plans on getting there.

 “Gone are the days someone works in an office from 9 until 6 for 30 years, takes their two-week holiday every year, and goes to the same supermarket,” McKee says.
 “Variety is the spice of life, and life is getting more spicy.”